wp-cli/cache-command/README.md

     $ wp transient delete --all --network
     Success: 2 transients deleted from the database.

-    # Delete all transients in a multsite.
+    # Delete all transients in a multisite.
     $ wp transient delete --all --network && wp site list --field=url | xargs -n1 -I % wp --url=% transient delete --all